UstadMobile/RESPECT-Consumer-App-Integration-Guide/README.md

 Student information and progress/usage data is accessed and stored using the [Experience API (xAPI)](https://www.xapi.com) and
 [OneRoster](https://www.1edtech.org/standards/oneroster).

+The specification can be used for mobile, desktop, and the web.
+Android and web support is currently being developed; other platform support is expected late 2025.

 Apps are expected to support two use cases:
 * **User launches a specific Learning Unit from the RESPECT Launcher app**: the RESPECT launcher app is used to launch a specific Learning Unit (e.g. lesson, assessment)
 * **User launches the edtech app and logs in via RESPECT (single sign-on)**: the user launches an edtech app (Edtech API consumer app as below) via their operating system's default launcher and selects to login using their RESPECT launcher account